Belgian Princess Honors Texas A&M Former Student, World War II Hero

-A couple of years after earning an architecture degree from Texas A&M, former Aggie corpsman William Merriweather Peña ’42 led a heavy weapons platoon through the dense snow covered forests of Germany and Belgium, helping to win one of World War II’s bloodiest and most decisive engagements, the Battle of the Bulge, and fighting on with Allied troops to liberate Belgium.
+A couple of years after earning an architecture degree from Texas A&M University, former Aggie corpsman William Merriweather Peña ’42 led a heavy weapons platoon through the dense snow covered forests of Germany and Belgium, helping to win one of World War II’s bloodiest and most decisive engagements, the Battle of the Bulge, and fighting on with Allied troops to liberate Belgium.

 On Dec.
 7, 2016, 72 years later, Belgium thanked Peña, presenting him its second highest order of Chivalry, the Commander in the Order of the Crown.
 The award was bestowed amid a flurry of fanfare by Princess Astrid of Belgium with a host of international dignitaries looking on at Texas A&M’s Rudder Theatre.